-We see people who are struggling to conceive every day and we help them with our world leading fertility science, care and advice.
+We see people who are struggling to have a baby every day and we help them with our personalised fertility science, care and advice.
 We can help you too.

 For women aged between 25 and 35, there’s an average 20% chance of getting pregnant each cycle and roughly 85 to 90% of couples in this age bracket will conceive within the first 12 months of trying.
 For younger women, the chance of getting pregnant each month is higher and for older women it can be considerably lower.

-Our research shows that on average it takes couples 26 months to actually start treatment for fertility issues.
+Our research shows that on average, it takes couples 26 months to actually start treatment for fertility issues.
 If you’re 37 when you start trying, a delay of that timeframe could mean you are significantly decreasing your ultimate chance of success.

 By 40, women who can’t conceive naturally have a far lower chance of success, even with treatments like IVF.
-More on age and success rates.

 Testing your fertility

-Your GP can conduct a series of simple tests to find out what’s happening or, if you’re in the Sydney area, you can come and see Genea's Fertility GP.
+If you think there might be some baby-making meddlers messing with your fertility, your GP can conduct a series of simple tests to find out what’s happening or, if you’re in the Sydney area, you can come and see Genea's Fertility GP.

-If you’d prefer to see a doctor who specialises in infertility, you can ask your GP for a referral to see one of Genea’s highly qualified Fertility Specialists.
-Our Fertility Specialists will conduct a thorough investigation into your reproductive health and conduct some simple tests to get to the bottom of why you’re not getting pregnant.
+If you’d prefer to head straight to the top and see a doctor who specialises in infertility, you can ask your GP for a referral to see one of Genea’s highly qualified Fertility Specialists.
+Our Fertility Specialists conduct a thorough investigation into your reproductive health and run some simple tests to get to the bottom of why you’re not getting pregnant.